wp-plugins/robo-gallery/readme.txt

 In admin section of the gallery you'll find columns options which provide you advanced customization options for different resolutions.
 You can define some static size or auto size for every resolution.

+= How to make shadow for the gallery thumbnails? =

+Shadows of the thumbnails you can customize in gallery settings.
+With gallery settings you can change size , color and position of the gallery thumbnails shadow

+= Which parameters I can change for the gallery thumbnails borders and shadows? =

+You can change size, color and style of gallery thumbnails borders and shadows.
+Also you can define different parameters for static and hovered status

+= How to make gallery thumbnails with rounded corners? =

+In gallery settings you can find section rounds where with special options you can define radius for the gallery thumbnails

+= Is it possible to create target blank links? =

+Yes.
+When you open gallery media manager you'll see there list of the gallery images.
+Click on some image and on the right side you'll see images options.
+Every gallery image have target blank field below link field of the gallery image.

 = How to use multi-category functionality of the gallery? =

 In our gallery we implemented multi-categories structure.
 Every gallery category could have child and parent gallery, which you can manually define in gallery settings